fscbr/sdc_course/CarND-Vehicle-Detection/README.md

 Here is an example using the `RGB` color space and HOG parameters of `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(3, 3)`:

 ![alt text][image2]

 ####2.
-Explain how you settled on your final choice of HOG parameters.
+How to settle the final choice of HOG parameters

-In module `trainSvm.py` I created a function `trainParamlist()` (line 196 through 220) that loops over a list of parameter combinations.
-It uses the above described randomized subset of the database.
+In module `trainSvm.py` I created a function `trainParamlist()` (line 191 through 214) that loops over a list of parameter combinations.
+It uses the above described randomized subset of the database and displays the accuracy on the trained model.

+To execute the parameter search you call `python trainSvm.py task trainList1`.

 First I examined for the combination of colorspaces (RGB, HSV, HLS, YUV, LUV, YCrCb), the combination of color space channels, the feature spaces (spatial,histogram,hog)
 I gained maximum classification accuracy when using RGB or HSL,  spatial and  hog featurs, but no histogram features.